openfaas/ofc-bootstrap/README.md

 #### Enable scaling to zero
 If you want your functions to scale to zero then you need to set `scale_to_zero: true`.

+#### Toggle network policies

+Network policies restriction for the openfaas and openfaas-fn namespaces are applied by default.
+If you would like to remove that restriction set `network_policies: false`.

+When deployed, network policies restrict communication so that functions cannot talk to the core OpenFaaS components in the `openfaas` namespace.
+They also prevent functions from invoking each other directly.
+It is recommended to enable this feature.

 ### Run the `ofc-bootstrap`

 ```bash